 Microsoft Windows Server 2012/2012 R2 Member Server STIG:

-Windows Server 2012/2012 R2 must be configured to audit Logon/Logoff - Account Lockout successes.
+The system must be configured to audit Detailed Tracking - Process Creation successes.
 (Cat II impact)

 Maintaining an audit trail of system activity logs can help identify configuration errors, troubleshoot service disruptions, and analyze compromises that have occurred, as well as detect attacks.
 Audit logs are necessary to provide a trail of evidence in case the system or network is compromised.
 Collecting this data is essential for analyzing the security of information assets and detecting signs of suspicious and unexpected behavior.
-Account Lockout events can be used to identify potentially malicious logon attempts.
+Process Creation records events related to the creation of a process and the source.